-This strategic position focuses on volume of sales.
-A low price/low value model necessarily must command a higher share of the market in order to produce adequate returns to make the business profitable.
+This strategic position focuses on the volume of sales.
+A low-price/low-value model necessarily must command a higher share of the market in order to produce adequate returns to make the business profitable.
 Companies with products or services with a low perceived value (inferior goods) to customers often compete in this space.

 Note: Don’t confuse retailers of lowest-consumer-cost products (ex.
 Wal-Mart) with the company that actually produces the product.
 Think of it as the generic or no-name brand of product on the shelf at a lower price than the brand-name product.

-This strategy, like the low price/low value strategy, depends upon attracting customers by having the lowest price.
+This strategy, like the low-price/low-value strategy, depends upon attracting customers by having the lowest price.
 However, this strategy does not involve producing a notably inferior product; rather, it focuses on undercutting equally or less valuable competitor products via lower costs.
-Because prices are pushes down, the margins for the company is lower.
+Because prices are pushed down, the margins for the company are lower.
 These companies have to compete on volume.

 - Example: Larger retailers, such as Wal-Mart, push down prices by offering the lowest price available.
 Wal-Mart’s profit margin is equally low and the store depends on selling large volumes of products in order to be profitable.